ShamSinha/Image-Recognition-Website/README.md

         from keras.preprocessing.image import ImageDataGenerator
         datagen = ImageDataGenerator()
         datagen.fit(X_train)

-        # do not augment the validation data or test data

 6. Create a checkpoint in Drive and define a callback function which saves the model only if it is best.
    Here we save the model which have high validation accuracy